Harindranath Chattopadhyay: Poems

 The Earthen Goblet is one of Chattopadhyay's poems.
 The poem is written in a conversational tone.
 The poet presents a dialogue between the goblet and the narrator.
 The narrator asks the red goblet to recount its experiences as it is moulded by the potter.
 When the potter made this goblet, he used all his skills and made the beautiful goblet which was full of impulse.
 The Potter worked hard with the clay and the clay enjoyed the fragrant companionship of the little flower and the unshapely earth which the potter has taken away.

 Fire is one of Chattopadhyay's tragic poems.
 In this poem a newly born baby asks a question to leaping flames.
 In fact, the infant's deceased mother had been set on fire and the child asked their question to the flames.
 The fire already consumed the dead mother and unveiled life in its lonely nakedness.
 The fire then answers that it is the terrible desire that shaped the infant in his mother's womb.

 Beside the Death Bed is an example of his philosophical poetry.
 In this poem, Chattopadhyay says that death is the highest bidder and life is the lowest, this being his explanation as to why there is strife in life.
 According to the poem, man is the coffin of life, and life is the cradle of death.

 Sorrow is a short poem.
 The small piece brings attention to the importance of sorrow being from a creator.
 The poem says a person who has lost his lover realizes deep and intense sorrow.
 It uses the symbolic image of a dove as the Holy Spirit.

 Futurity gives yet another genre of writing explored by Chattopadhyay's poetry.
 Here, man is presented in unique form.
 According to the poem, time is the womb of eternity.
 Each man is compared to a foetus.
 All birth is yet to be born since man is unfinished and still in the making, and the foetus is awaiting the time to be born.

 Shaper Shaped is marked by its stark simplicity.
 The narrative voice shows how the shaper has been shaped into the objects which he used to shape earlier.
 A potter shapes the clay and thus can make a beautiful pot.
 The narrator praises his work of art.
-At the end of the poem, the marrator kneels at the feet of a supreme power, who is identified at the one who created the potter himself.
+At the end of the poem, the narrator kneels at the feet of a supreme power, who is identified at the one who created the potter himself.